JonmarCorpuz/SecondBrain/GCP - Cloud Logging.md

 * Stores logs securely with configurable retention periods
 * Allows you to configure alerts based on specific log patterns or thesholds, as well as store, search, and analyze on massive volume of data
 * Allows you to implement control and permissions to ensure that only authorized users can view or manage logs
+* Allows you to route logs to specific log buckets based on filters
+* Logs can be exported to a Cloud Storage bucket for long term retention

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)